Florida Grapefruit League spring training guide

 • If you’re looking to stay in one place for the duration of your Grapefruit League vacation and still be in close proximity to many of the venues, the Tampa area is your best bet.
 Three teams (the Yankees, Phillies and Blue Jays) train in the area, and three more (the Pirates, Orioles and Tigers) have their bases within an hour’s drive.

 • To keep up with the Cactus League, which used a glut of new stadiums to poach several teams (as recently as 2003, there were 20 teams in the Grapefruit League compared to just 10 in the Cactus League; now it’s split 15-15), the Grapefruit League saw a mini-surge in facility construction and upgrades.
-The 2017 exhibition season will usher in a new facility, The Ballpark of the Palm Beaches, and the Braves are also on the lookout for a site to build a new spring complex.
+That continued with the Braves’ new complex in North Port.

-• Many spring ballparks go out of their way to offer some of the same creature comforts that fans expect from teams’ regular-season homes.
 That’s most evident in the food offerings.
-For example, you can find cheesesteaks at the Phillies’ Spectrum Field, Fenway Franks at JetBlue Park, coney dogs at Joker Marchant Stadium and more.
+For example, you can find cheesesteaks at the Phillies’ BayCare Ballpark, Fenway Franks at JetBlue Park, coney dogs at Joker Marchant Stadium and more.

 If you do wind up in the Tampa area, there’s plenty to do, from hanging out along the Gulf Coast beaches to visiting Ybor City and Busch Gardens.
-For a more thorough rundown, check out our Tampa city guide.
+For a more thorough rundown, check out our Tampa Bay sports travel guide.

 For those whose travels will take them to Port St. Lucie, Jupiter or West Palm Beach, consider going a little farther south down I-95 to check out the Miami area.
-See our Miami city guide for all the happenings there.
+See our Miami sports travel guide for all the happenings there.

-If you’re planning to see the Braves in Kissimmee, or simply intend to pass through, check out all the amusement parks the Orlando area has to offer.
+If you’re planning to see the Tigers in Lakeland, or simply intend to pass through, check out all the amusement parks the Orlando area has to offer.
 There’s Walt Disney World, of course, but also Universal Orlando Resort, SeaWorld, Legoland Florida and more.
 You can find a full list of Orlando-area amusement parks here.

 You’ll have plenty of opportunities to see other sports during your Grapefruit League sojourn.
-Consider checking out the NHL’s Lightning at Amalie Arena in Tampa, the NBA’s Magic at Amway Center in Orlando, the NHL’s Panthers at BB&T Center in Sunrise (west of Fort Lauderdale), or the NBA’s Heat at AmericanAirlines Arena in Miami.
+Consider checking out the NHL’s Lightning at Amalie Arena in Tampa, the NBA’s Magic at Amway Center in Orlando, the NHL’s Panthers at FLA Live Arena in Sunrise (west of Fort Lauderdale), or the NBA’s Heat at Miami-Dade Arena in Miami.